Understanding the Visa Application Process

 Work Visa

-Work visas are strict and challenging to obtain regardless of country.
+Work visas are strict and challenging to obtain, regardless of the country.
 In addition, they fall into a host of categories designated by letters:

 • E